 - Know where you want to end up – know the conclusions the buyer must reach and the feelings they must have toward your solution if you are to win the business.
-B2B sales is both a cognitive and an emotion-based decision and you should be asking questions that touch on both realms.
+B2B sales are both a cognitive and an emotion-based decision, and you should be asking questions that touch on both realms.

 - Invest ten to twenty minutes before each call to develop questions.
-Focus on the wording and the tone.
+Focus on clarity, wording, and tone.
 Think about how the question will come off to your prospect.
 Is there a better way to ask what you want to know?

-If you want more tips on how to structure questions that lead to your differentiated value, I recommend you check out The 5 Rules of Megavalue Selling.
+If you want more tips on structuring questions that lead to your differentiated value, I recommend you check out The 5 Rules of Megavalue Selling.

 Share this Post